vaderjunior/HCI_IARVR_Blog/content/posts/week-5/index.md

 ![NoBounce Code](nobounce.png)

-- Wired a small script so that OVRCameraRig no longer moves by itself but instead follows AvatarRoot from behind with an offset, like a third-person camera.
+- Wrote a small script so that OVRCameraRig no longer moves by itself but instead follows AvatarRoot from behind with an offset, like a third-person camera.
+I basically used the similar one as I did for the Roll a Ball game.

 ```csharp
 public class ThirdPersonFollow : MonoBehaviour